 What is an Ultimate Beneficial Owner (UBO)?

-What is the difference between UBO and BO?
+What is the Difference Between UBO and BO?

 You’ll often notice that “ultimate beneficial owner” and “beneficial owner” are used interchangeably.
 While the definition is similar, there are important differences between these terms.